WebLLM API Reference¶

 Fields like

-repetition_penaltyandignore_eosallow fine control over the output generation behavior.Common parameters shared with OpenAI APIs (e.g.,
+repetition_penaltyandignore_eosgive explicit control over repetition handling and whether the model stops at the EOS token, respectively.Common parameters shared with OpenAI APIs (e.g.,

 Example: